himynameisdave/generator-gulpfile-modules/README.md

 ```

-So in that `./gulp` folder he puts all his tasks, each in their own little JS file.
-This is really really really cool, and I think it really follows Gulp's whole notion of "one-task-one-thing".
+So at the root of his project, he's got a `./gulp` folder he puts all his tasks, each in their own little JS file.
+This is **really fucking cool**, and I think it really follows Gulp's whole notion of "one-task-one-thing".

 ##### Enough rambling, wtf is this generator?

-This generator will produce a small gulpfile like the one seen above, along with any gulp task modules that you need.
+This generator will produce a small `gulpfile.js` like the one seen above, along with any gulp task modules that you need.
 So like:

 ```
   ./